dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/auth0-migration.md

 :::warning Login {slug}

-The login slug shouldn't have an underscore.
-If it does, you need to change it before migrating on the **Account Settings** page or during the migration on the final screen before enabling (see screenshots for your respective setup).
-After changing the slug, the admins must share it with dbt Cloud users, as the login URL will differ.
+Make sure to remove underscores (if they exist) from login slugs:
+* before migrating on the **Account Settings** page, or
+* while migrating (but before enabling) as show in the Migrate authentication screenshots for your respective setup.
+After changing the slug, admins must share the new login URL with their dbt Cloud users.

 :::